 Which qualities should I prioritize when making my first non-technical hire?

-If your founding team is limited to those with engineering backgrounds, then making your first non-technical hire is critical.
-This person will have a significant impact on your company culture and success as you grow.
-The person will also be spending a lot of time with the founders and learning directly from them.
-This last point is in many ways the most important to keep in mind, as the person needs to be dynamic enough to take the opportunity to learn from founders and act as an extension of the founder in other areas of the company.
+If your founding team members are limited to startup founders and technical partners with engineering backgrounds, then making your first hire for a non-technical role is critical.
+This person will have a significant impact on your company’s culture and success as you grow.
+They’ll also spend a good amount of time with the founders, and learn directly from them.
+In many ways, this is the most important consideration when hiring for this role.
+Technical skills are essential to an early stage startup.
+But emotional intelligence and relentless flexibility can help set successful startups apart from the rest.
+The person you select needs to be a dynamic and adaptable team member, eager to seize the learning opportunity in front of them.
+They also need to act as an extension of the founders, both externally and within the company.

 When hiring for this role, focus on mission-oriented people who exhibit a willingness to do whatever it takes to drive the company forward.
 In the short-term, this person will also play a critical function in the company’s daily operations.
 So they’ll need to be quick learners with a keen attention to detail who don’t mind getting their hands dirty.